What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 • Final quarterly report due: January 2026 (covering Q4 2025)

-The EC will conduct a formal review of CBAM to assess how the mechanism is functioning so far.
+The EC is now conducting a formal review of CBAM to assess how the mechanism is functioning so far.
 The review will also explore whether to expand the scope to include additional product categories, such as organic chemicals and polymers, and whether more indirect emissions, like those from electricity use in manufacturing, should be brought into scope.

 1 January 2026 - onward: Definitive phase